When you're looking to lose weight and improve your health, healthy eating is a must.

 I'm talking about delicious, healthy home-cooked meals that are rich in nutrients and friendly to your waistline.

-It's the best way to avoid harmful ingredients, artificial flavoring, and un-healthy cooking oils that destroy the nutrients in the foods.
+It's the best and easiest way to avoid harmful ingredients, artificial flavoring, and unhealthy cooking oils that lead to weight gain and health problems.

 1. Banana Oatmeal with Nut

 Whole grain oats are great for your health.
-We know (1).
+That much we know.

 But who enjoys tasteless plain oatmeal?
 Not me.
-And I bet not you too.
+And I bet you don't either.

 There are many ways to make oatmeal tastes better like pairing with fruits and nuts.

-In particular, adding banana to your oatmeal has its perks.
+In particular, adding a banana to your oatmeal has its perks.

-But that doesn't mean it's no less useful.
+But that doesn't mean it's any less useful.